jeffgrider/Cosabody/README.md

 - Two-column calc grid: inputs on the left, projected impact stat boxes on the right
 - The price input lives in the right column directly under the stat boxes — pairs with the dollar projection visually and balances column heights
 - Two-column footer: closing CTA + Optum logo on the left, disclaimer on the right with a thin species-color vertical separator
-- Centered contact / address strip below the footer grid
+- Centered website strip and address line below the footer grid (website on top, address underneath)
 - Responsive: stacks to single column below 820 px wide

 ---